Welcome to Module 4

-You might have experience of planning and developed time management skills from paid work or other areas of your life, which will support you in your volunteering role.
+You might have experience of planning and developed time management skills from other areas of your life, which will support you in your volunteering role.
 Or, perhaps you're looking to get more experience of these things.

 Take a look at the two situations in these slides and think about how you would plan your time.
 They're based on real situations using a combination of scenarios.